Market Making via Reinforcement Learning in China Commodity Market: Deep Reinforcement Learning

 \section{Deep Reinforcement Learning}

-In this study, the DQN model is used to build market making agent.
-DQN is the deep version of the Q learning algorithm which is a traditional algorithm in the Reinforcement learning sphere.
+In this study, the DQN model is used to build market-making agents.
+DQN is the deep version of the Q learning algorithm, a traditional algorithm in the Reinforcement learning sphere.
 In this section, we first introduce Markov Decision Process and reinforcement learning.
 Then, we elaborate on the DQN method used in this study.